symfony/symfony-docs/cookbook/workflow/vagrant_configuration.rst

         end

    This is the main configuration file used by Vagrant.
-The ``config.vm.box`` and ``config.vm.box_url`` values specify that a preconfigured "box" will be used for the base virtual machine.
-This ``precise32.box`` file happens to be a 32bit Ubuntu Linux machine with certain packages already installed (e.g.
-   `Puppet`_) and is used extensively within the `Vagrant Docs`_.
+The ``config.vm.box`` value specifies that a preconfigured "box" will be used for the base virtual machine.
+This ``hashicorp/precise32`` reference happens to be a 32bit Ubuntu Linux machine with certain packages already installed (e.g. `Puppet`_) and is used extensively within the `Vagrant Docs`_.

    The ``config.vm.network`` will create a `private network`_ and specify the IP address of the virtual machine in that network.
 You can change the IP